instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 ## Case Study 2: Personal Assistant

 Another great example of this multiple dispatch pattern is a personal assistant.
-You ask, "What do I have today?"
-You want events, emails, reminders.
-Multiple backends, one unified summary of result.
-Here you can't even assume that text is going to be embedded in the search backend.
-You need to model the search backend and the query.
+You might ask, "What do I have today?", from a vague query you might want events, emails, reminders etc. That data will likely exist in multiple backends, but what you want is one unified summary of results.
+Here you can't assume that text of those documents are all embedded in a search backend.
+There might be a calendar client, email client, across personal and profession accounts.

 ```python
 class ClientSource(enum.Enum):